VectorDBCloud/ETL-Guide/README.md

 ## Disclaimer

-The information and resources provided in this repository are for general informational purposes only.
+The information and resources provided in this community repository are for general informational purposes only.
 While we strive to keep the information up-to-date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the information, products, services, or related graphics contained in this repository for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.

-Vector Database Cloud configurations may vary, and it's essential to consult the official documentation before implementing any solutions or suggestions found in this repository.
+Vector Database Cloud configurations may vary, and it's essential to consult the official documentation before implementing any solutions or suggestions found in this community repository.
 Always follow best practices for security and performance when working with databases and cloud services.

+The content in this repository may change without notice.
+Users are responsible for ensuring they are using the most current version of any information or code provided.

+This disclaimer applies to Vector Database Cloud, its contributors, and any third parties involved in creating, producing, or delivering the content in this repository.

+The use of any information or code in this repository may carry inherent risks, including but not limited to data loss, system failures, or security vulnerabilities.
+Users should thoroughly test and validate any implementations in a safe environment before deploying to production systems.

+For complex implementations or critical systems, we strongly recommend seeking advice from qualified professionals or consulting services.

+By using this repository, you acknowledge and agree to this disclaimer.
+If you do not agree with any part of this disclaimer, please do not use the information or resources provided in this repository.